 I have a confession to make….before I began my real food journey I used to make and sell candy bouquets.
 If you don’t know what a candy bouquet is, it is like a flower arrangement, except it uses candy, or other small packaged snack foods instead of flowers.
 Kids absolutely LOVE candy bouquets….and so do men, and you certainly wouldn’t ever think about buying a guy a floral bouquet!
 That business actually did pretty well, but once I started learning about real food, I just didn’t want to make and deliver candy bouquets filled with processed, junk-filled candy all the time.
 I believe in moderation now.
 Once in a while, it is okay to indulge.

 I still make bouquets on occasion, but now I typically try to use healthier options, such as individually wrapped organic chocolates and small snacks such as GMO-free granola bars, fruit leathers, packages of nuts….well, I think you get the idea.

 Candy and snack bouquets look really expensive, but you can put together a bouquet pretty inexpensively….and the best part is that they make very unique gifts that people love to get!
 I used to charge $25 for a mug bouquet like the one I show you how to make here.
 But I can actually put together a mug bouquet for $8-$15 depending on what snacks I include (organic snacks and chocolate cost more).
 In the demonstration bouquet, I used GMO-free Kind granola bars and some organic fruit leathers.
 I paid $12 for all of the supplies for this bouquet.

 And the best part is you choose what goes into the bouquet, so you can customize it for those who may be dealing with any food allergies or intolerances!

-Want to learn more about how to make candy bouquets?
-Check out my new course!
-Only $15 includes more than 90 minutes of video training on candy bouquet making!
+Want to learn more about how to make candy bouquets for fun…or profit?
+Check out my How to Make a Candy Bouquet course!
+Includes more than 80 minutes of video training on candy bouquet making!

 How do you make a candy bouquet?

 You need to gather the following items:

-Here is one place that you can find these items:
+Here is one place where you can find these items: